 Should My Small Business Provide Health Insurance?

 As a small business owner, one of the many business costs you have to consider is the cost of health insurance, should you choose to offer health insurance as a benefit to your employees.
-To make the decision of what, if any insurance product to offer its employees, the owners of small Chicago-based company with just four employees (including themselves) considered the health care needs of its employees, their own family medical needs, and cost.
+To make the decision of what, if any insurance product to offer its employees, the owners of a small Chicago-based company with just four employees (including themselves) considered the health care needs of its employees, their own family medical needs, and cost.
 The two owners of this company are married and have three young children, one who suffers from asthma.
 The family also happens to be on a very tight budget.

 Individual Health Insurance